Ours is the only living culture where even Gods get married.

 Our scriptures have more stories with interpretive messages than what any single person can possibly comprehend.

 These stories are the essence of our cultural pluralism.
-That spouse is for eternal, including in reincarnated lives, is also the powerful message emanating from the mythological stories.
+That spouse is for eternal, including in reincarnated lives, is also the powerful message emanating from the stories in our scriptures.

-Marriage to a Hindu is a civilizational duty.
+Marriage to a Bharatiya person is a civilizational duty.

-In the Hindu's cognition, on getting married, he or she instantly inherits the cultural heritage and has the responsibility to pass on the legacy through children by living by the civilizational ethos.
+In the person's cognition, on getting married, he or she instantly inherits the cultural heritage and has the responsibility to pass on the legacy of civilizational ethos by bearing children.

-And so, ours is the only ancient civilization that continues to survive and thrive.
+And so, ours is the only ancient civilization that continues to survive and thrive since thousands of years.

 So, while the Indian marriages work, the innately Abrahamic cultured nations are seen struggling to retain the family structure.